 A-3.
-Western History Center (U.S.-26, west of Lingle) offers trail-related exhibits, a children's activity area, and a collection of artifacts left behind by the area's earliest residents.
+Western History Center (U.S.-26, west of Lingle) offers trailrelated exhibits, a children's activity area, and a collection of artifacts left behind by the area's earliest residents.
 Free.

 Directions: From the Grattan Fight Monument, continue west on WY-157 for 1.7 miles.
 Here the road curves sharply to the right.
+The south-side emigrant trails climb the bluffs to your left.
+Go north 2 miles, cross the North Platte River, and continue 1 mile to U.S.-26.
+The Western History Center is across the highway to your right.